trynmaps/metrics-mvp/README.md

 This will run the React frontend in development mode at http://localhost:3000, and will run the Flask backend in development mode at http://localhost:5000.

-Your local directory will be shared within the docker container at /app.
+Your local directory will be shared within the Docker container at /app.
 When you edit files in your local directory, the React and Flask containers should automatically update with the new code.

 To start a shell within the Flask Docker container, run `./docker-shell.sh` (Linux/Mac) or `docker-shell` (Windows).